kubedb/docs/docs/guides/neo4j/quickstart/quickstart.md

 neo4j-test   2025.12.1   Ready          2m
 ```

+> If the status stays `Provisioning` for more than a few minutes, run `kubectl describe neo4j -n demo neo4j-test` and check the `Events` section for errors.
+Common causes are insufficient cluster resources or a missing StorageClass.

 KubeDB operator watches for `Neo4j` objects using the Kubernetes API.
 When a `Neo4j` object is created, KubeDB provisions a PetSet, one PVC per replica, a ClusterIP Service for client access, and a headless governing Service for pod-to-pod communication.
 It also auto-generates an auth Secret for the `neo4j` superuser.

 ## Verify Neo4j Database